Andrew-Bolt/emulator_demo/readme.txt

 # TO DO

- * Add an argument to pass in a different weather array
  * Add an argument to suppress generating simulated images for the case above (since simulation would be using a different weather array and a comparison would be pointless)
  * Add an argument to generate a subset of the images